pip-webui/pip-webui-tutorial/step4/Readme.md

 # Pip.WebUI Getting Started <br/> Step 4.
-Add signin and signup
+Add sign in and sign up

+##### In [previous step](https://github.com/pip-webui/pip-webui-sample/blob/master/step3/Readme.md) we described how to configure navigation in your application using pip-webui components

+#### Let's add sign in and sign up pages to your application

 To initialize `signin` and `signup` states was connected `pipEntry`